backengineering/msrexec/README.md

 ### SFMASK - If a bit in this is set, the corresponding bit in rFLAGS is cleared.

 On Win10 this MSR is set to `0x4700` or `0100 0111 0000 0000`, as you can see bit 18 is not set, which means the AC flag is not cleared when syscall is execute.
 This means you can disable SMAP from usermode... credits to [@drew](https://twitter.com/drewbervisor) for pointing this out.
 I think Microsoft is unaware that you can set AC from usermode.
+(I was also...)

 # Credit - Special Thanks